RudyWilliams/fifa-project/notes_data_prep.md

 # Notes on the data_prep.py file

 The field names were first converted to lowercase and spaces were replaced with an underscore to make working with the data more comfortable.
+The 48 players missing data for 'height' are missing data for all *skill* fields but still have some data on contracts.

 ### - Pooling smaller nation's players -